Last updated: 11 January 2026

 2012

-An in-depth study conducted by the Australian Refugee Review Tribunal found that “homosexuality is viewed adversely and with considerable hostility by the broader community”, whilst national newspapers have persistently warned against the Western importation and promotion of homosexuality.
+An in-depth study conducted by the Australian Refugee Review Tribunal found that “homosexuality is viewed adversely and with considerable hostility by the broader community”.

 References